Sample In-Person ITAA Meeting Script

 – Having 5 minutes of group meditation.

-– A brief round of check-ins about how we’re feeling.
+– A brief round of check-ins about how we’re feeling, a recent top line, or our plans to stay sober for the next 24 hours.

 In closing, I would like to say that the opinions expressed here were strictly those of the person who gave them.
-Take what you liked and leave the rest.
+Take what you like and leave the rest.

-The things you heard were spoken in confidence and should be treated as confidential.
+The things you heard here should be treated as confidential.
 Keep them within the walls of this room and the confines of your mind.

 Our 7th Tradition states that each ITAA group ought to be fully self-supporting, declining outside contributions.
 We have no dues or fees, though we do have expenses.
 If you would like to make a donation there is a basket going around the room.
 We ask that you give both for your own recovery and the recovery of those around you.
 Please give what you can, but if you can’t give anything, please keep coming back!
 You are more important to us than your money!